alexvogel/traffic-sign-classification/writeup.md

 The data augmentation is realized in the 11th code cell of the IPython notebook.

-This increased the size of the training set from 34799 to 302864 images and balanced out the distribution of different sign type quite good
+This step increased the size of the training set from 34799 to 302864 (â‰lmost 10x!) images and balanced out the distribution of different sign type quite good

 ![alt text][image4]